AERobert/HearChat/readme.md

 The extension's options page includes some settings to customize the extension's notifications and heading level adding feature.
 This extension automatically adds a button to open these options at the bottom of every ChatGPT page.

+# Legal Disclaimer for Multi-Chatbot Chrome Extension

 ### Disclaimer and Limitations

-**Independence:** The developers of this extension are independent developers and are not affiliated, associated, authorized, endorsed by, or in any way officially connected with ChatGPT, OpenAI, or any of their subsidiaries or affiliates.
-This extension is not an official ChatGPT or OpenAI product, and no rights to their intellectual property, including trademarks, are claimed or implied.
+**Independence and Non-Affiliation:** The developers of this extension are independent and are not affiliated, associated, authorized, endorsed by, or in any way officially connected with any chatbot providers, including but not limited to OpenAI (ChatGPT), Anthropic (Claude), or any of their subsidiaries or affiliates.
+This extension is not an official product of any chatbot provider, and no rights to their intellectual property, including trademarks, are claimed or implied.

 **Beta Version:** This extension is in beta testing.
 It is still under development and may have bugs or stability issues.
 The extension is provided on an "as is" and "as available" basis, and you use it at your own risk.